 How To Make Quick Pickled Vegetables

-The process for making quick pickles is very simple.
-Some recipes call for briefly heating the vegetables in the brine, but I like to put the raw vegetables directly into the jar.
+The process for quick pickles is very simple.
+Some recipes call for briefly heating the vegetables in the brine, but I prefer to put the raw vegetables directly in the jar.

-- Fill a wide-mouth 32 ounce glass jar (or 2 pint jars) with the prepared veggies and seasonings (peppercorns, mustard seeds, etc).
+- Fill a wide-mouth 32 ounce glass jar (or 2 pint jars) with the washed and cut veggies and your desired seasonings (peppercorns, mustard seeds, etc).

 - Allow the jar to cool for a few minutes before covering it.
 Then let it rest on the counter until it has cooled to room temperature.
 Transfer the jar to the refrigerator.